“Myth is very precisely the incantation that gives rise to a world…”

 MoneyLab #X Economythologies critically explores the working and un-working of myths that have/do/will shape our economic realities.
 Embracing the non-linearity of time and the multiplicity of actants that construct our economythologies, the program seeks to widen the aperture of our future.
 How might we conjure, in the words of VNS Matrix (1991) “the virus of the new world disorder/rupturing the symbolic from within” as “saboteurs of big daddy mainframe”?

 If you would like to spread the word about MoneyLab #X – Economythologies, please take a look at our press kit, where you’ll find further information and collateral about our programme.
+You may also wish to participate in our community scrapbooking project, which will continue to grow and transform over the coming months.

 This website is hosted on a feminist server, coordinates 42°S 147°E.